 Bob Boozer had a long list of accomplishments before he ever donned a Chicago Bulls uniform.

-Reggie Theus is arguably the player who put UNLV on the map, as he was the star that took the Runnin' Rebels to their first Final Four.
+Reggie Theus is arguably the player who put UNLV on the map, as he was the star who took the Runnin' Rebels to their first Final Four.
 This put Theus on the national radar, and he was the Ninth Overall Pick, taken by the Chicago Bulls in 1978.

-Toni Kukoc was a superstar in Europe in 1990, where he played for Jugoplastika in Croatia and was the reigning EuroLeague Final Four MVP after taking his team to the EuroLeague Title.
+Despite his strong performance, Theus was unable to get the Bulls deep into the playoffs, or even there, as he was only there once with Chicago.
+The Bulls traded him to Kansas City for draft picks in 1984.
+Theus averaged 18.8 Points per Game as a Bull.Toni Kukoc was a superstar in Europe in 1990, playing for Jugoplastika in Croatia and winning the EuroLeague Final Four MVP award after leading his team to the EuroLeague Title.
 Despite those accomplishments, Chicago fans scratched their heads when the Bulls used their Second Round Pick to take him.
 Two EuroLeague Titles later (the second one being with Treviso of the Italian League), Kukoc was ready to join the Bulls.

 When we began this, we thought Derrick Rose would be ranked a little higher, but here we have an MVP who was never the same after a torn ACL.

-From Sudan, raised in England and schooled at Duke, Luol Deng was a top-ten pick by the Phoenix Suns, who, as part of a pre-arranged draft day agreement, entered the National Basketball Association with the Chicago Bulls.
+From Sudan, raised in England, and schooled at Duke, Luol Deng was a top-ten pick by the Phoenix Suns, who, as part of a pre-arranged draft day agreement, entered the National Basketball Association with the Chicago Bulls.

 Jimmy Butler is an interesting basketball player.
 He is phenomenal on the court, enigmatic off of it, and when his career ends, we want to see a detailed career retrospective on Butler in the vein of Jordan's "Last Dance."
 We're serious; we find him fascinating!